pscln/ReplayAPI/Readme.md

 Why use this plugin:
   - No network, sql or bungeecord needed
   - create own plugins or features using the api
-  - no performance will be lost: this plugin only needs 500 MB
   - open source :D

 # Ingame Commands